 Our Office sells two types of radon test kits: Short-term test kits and long-term test kits.
 Our short-term kits are charcoal canister kits that can be placed in a home for 3 to 7 days.
 Our long-term kits are alpha-track kits that should be placed in the home for at least 91 days and up to a full year.

-The cost for each type of radon test kit is $9.05 for a short-term kit and $33.00 for a long-term kit, including postage.
+The cost for each type of radon test kit is $10.85 (including postage) for a short-term kit and $33.00 for a long-term kit, including postage.
 To order a test kit from us please call our Office at (336) 703-2440 during normal business hours Monday - Friday, 8:00 AM to 5:00 PM.
 We are closed on weekends and Forsyth County holidays.
 After you indicate which type(s) of kit(s) you need, an application will be sent to you via email or regular mail with instructions for you to return the completed application to us with a check for payment for the cost of the kit(s) plus postage.
 The radon test kit(s) will then be mailed to you.
 We are not able to accept credit or debit cards.

 Our radon program is designed for homeowner use in Forsyth County.
 We do not sell radon test kits to radon testing contractors.